14- LIFE IN GOD'S KINGDOM -Communication - Part 2

 Notice the pattern set.
 They were to start being witnesses in their own backyard -- i.e. Jerusalem.
 Then they'd expand a little to all over Judea (still Jewish).
 They then would cross a border into the land of the Samaritans -- a people that the Jews hated.
-And finally the whole world would become their parrish.
+And finally, the whole world would become their parish.

 Here is how communication with God looked like in my own life.
 Soon after becoming a follower of Jesus my prayers were mainly for myself.
 In the last study I shared why that was.
 It was hard to focus on other people's problems when I had so many of my own.

 Slowly but surely as my own life changed I began to see the needs in my family and friends.
 I was also engaged everyday with fellow students and those I knew from my job.
 So prayer became wider than my own concerns.

 Then I started traveling and working both abroad and in my home country.
 I was now meeting others from backgrounds quite unlike my own.
 God was again widening my circle.

 Then God brought knowledge my way of two things:

 A. Children all over the world living without opportunity and basic needs

 B. Fellow believers who were suffering and dying for following Jesus

 He led me to "adopt" many children who needed financial aide and of course with each name given to me I had the privilege to represent them before God.
 He also led me to be aware of my brothers and sisters in chains so that I could give and pray as He directed.